Deadline for Applications: 31st January 2014.

 Research and design of future particle physics detectors

-Supervisors: F. Muheim, P. Clark and S. Eisenhardt
+Supervisors: F. Muheim, P. Clark M. Needham and S. Eisenhardt

 Particle physics uses many novel techniques in its detectors.
 Almost all new detectors push the forefront of technology in one way or the other.
 Either through a new technology, or using an existing technology for something for which it wasn't originally designed.
 The scale, efficiency, sensitivity and radiation hardness of the detectors pose many challenges and some of which result in spin off technology for medicine and industry.
 We have positions to design, simulate and build new detectors for upgrading of the LHC detectors and for future linear colliders.